KenV99/service.ipcdatastore/docs/background.rst

 .. index:: background

-The addon **service.ipcdatastore** is utilizes the module (**script.module.ipc**) to create a datastore that may be used *to transfer objects/data between different python processes*.
+The addon **service.ipcdatastore** utilizes the module (**script.module.ipc**) to create a datastore that may be used *to transfer objects/data between different python processes*.
 This serves 1) to demonstrate how **script.module.ipc** can be used and 2) to provide a working server that can be used without further modification to share data amongst Kodi python addons.

-*Background:* Moving data between python process is somewhat difficult in Kodi.
+*Background:* Moving data between python processes is somewhat difficult in Kodi.
 Thankfully, there are relatively few situations where this is needed.
 Examples of these are:

     1)  A background service needs to provide data to a plugin script invoked by the user.
 This can be preferable